-For example, in a pilot study, 21 subjects undergoing colonoscopy reported reduced heart rate, blood pressure, and breathing after reiki therapy, indicating reduced anxiety [R].
+Reiki has also assisted as a complementary method in the treatment of other mental and physical problems.
+For example, in a pilot study, 21 subjects undergoing colonoscopy reported reduced heart rate, blood pressure, and breathing after Reiki therapy, indicating reduced anxiety .

 Reiki’s effects have been studied in cancer patients, although it is unclear whether the conclusions of these are due to the placebo effect.

 A study compared the effects of reiki vs. placebo (“sham” or fake Reiki) in 100 cancer patients.
 Quality of life in patients with cancer was significantly better in the group who received “real” reiki treatment, suggesting a genuine benefit .